ssbc/ssb-conn-staging/README.md

 # ssb-conn-staging

 Module that manages potential and optional peer connections.
-For use with the SSB CONN family of modules.
-See also [ssb-conn-hub](https://github.com/staltz/ssb-conn-hub).
+For use with the [SSB CONN](https://github.com/staltz/ssb-conn) family of modules.

 *Visual metaphor: a bench with substitute players, idle and not actively in the game, optionally available and waiting for further instructions to join or not.*